Arashknia/Splunk-Search-Head-Access-Control-and-Load-Balancing/README.md

 HAProxy is used to distribute incoming traffic across multiple Splunk Search Heads using various load-balancing algorithms.
 This ensures high availability and better performance under load.

 This project is tested on Oracle Linux 9.x.x.
-This project is created by Arashk Taqi Niarami and Zahra Sheykhpour.
+This project is created by 'Arashk TaqiNiarami' and 'Zahra Sheykhpour'.
 All rights reserved.

 source: https://openresty.org/en/installation.html